pstolarz/CoopThreads/README.md

    over the thread 1 stack.

-**IMPORTANT NOTE**: Setting up thread stack size shall take into account not only all local variables created and allocations performed on the stack by the thread routine during its run-time, but also must foresee some additional stack space required by preemptive ISRs activities.
+**IMPORTANT NOTE**: Setting up thread stack size shall take into account not only dynamic changes of the thread stack resulting from activities performed by a thread during its run-time, but also must foresee some additional stack space required by preemptive ISRs activities.
 For this reason exact minimal thread stack size for a given thread routine is fluent and may substantially differ for various platforms and development environments.
-If low memory RAM usage is critical it's usually feasible to start with the trial and error method - try with some minimal thread stack size value and increase its size in case of platform instability/crashes.
+If low memory RAM usage is critical, it's usually feasible to start with the trial and error method - try with some minimal thread stack size value and increase its size in case of platform instability/crashes.
 If the library is configured with `CONFIG_OPT_STACK_WM`, `coop_stack_wm()` may be used to assess maximum thread stack usage while choosing the optimal thread stack size configuration.